 Fishery database Each fisher records their daily fish catches, methods and site locations and feeds the information into a database.
-This information aids in monitoring the abundance and diversity of key species and serves as an
+This information aids in monitoring the abundance and diversity of key species and serves as an important management tool.

 Sustainable ecotourism